skylerxx/academicpages/_pages/cv.md

 # Talks and Presentations

+* **Dynamic Behaviours and Multidimensional Panel Data**
+Finance Group, Warwick Business School  *November 2023*

 * **Beyond the Apex: Momentum, Paradox and Ripples of Stars in Competitive Organisations**
-WBS Behavioural Science Group *Jun 2023*
+Behavioural Science Group, Warwick Business School  *Jun 2023*

 * **Laggards Matter: Discover the role of laggard employees in team performance**
   WBS Behavioural Science Group *May 2022*